validation_create

 You can configure your server to use the generated key pair to sign validations (validation key pair) or regular peer-to-peer communications ([node key pair](/docs/concepts/networks-and-servers/peer-protocol#node-key-pair)).

-Tip: For configuring a robust validator, you should use the validator-keys tool (included in the rippled RPM) to generate validator tokens (which can be rotated) with an offline master key.
-For more information, see Validator Setup.
+For configuring a robust validator, you should use the `validator-keys` tool (included in the `rippled` package build) to generate validator tokens (which can be rotated) with an offline master key.
+For more information, see [Validator Setup](/docs/infrastructure/configuration/server-modes/run-rippled-as-a-validator#3-enable-validation-on-your-rippled-server).

 An example of the request format: